 Multiorgan Hypersensitivity Reactions: Multiorgan hypersensitivity reactions (also known as Drug Reaction with Eosinophilia and Systemic Symptoms, or DRESS) have been reported with antiepileptic drugs.
-If this reaction is suspected, VIMPAT should be discontinued and alternative treatment started.
+If this reaction is suspected, discontinue VIMPAT and start alternative treatment.

 Phenylketonurics: VIMPAT oral solution contains aspartame, a source of phenylalanine.
 A 200 mg dose of VIMPAT oral solution (equivalent to 20 mL) contains 0.32 mg of phenylalanine.

 Adjunctive therapy: In the placebo-controlled clinical trials, the most frequently seen adverse reaction with VIMPAT was dizziness (31% vs 8% placebo).
 Other common adverse reactions occurring in ≥10 percent of VIMPAT-treated patients, and greater than placebo, were headache, nausea, and diplopia.